xopxe/micro_rosso_bme680/README.md

 ## Loading and starting

-First, import module into in your project's `platformio.ini`:
+First, import the module into your project's `platformio.ini`:

 ```
 lib_deps =